-With applications to join our 2018 Cohort now open, the Frontline Recruitment team have put together some top tips for applicants.
+With applications to join our 2019 Cohort now open, the Frontline recruitment team have put together some top tips for applicants.
 We are looking for individuals who are passionate about supporting children in need across our three regional locations.
 Places for the programme are in high demand and we want to give you the best possible chance to succeed.

-- When you’re looking to make your application to Frontline be thorough with your research and ensure this is the right job and career for you.
-Once you understand what it is you’ll be doing on a daily basis and what Frontline are looking for, you’ll able to tailor your application appropriately.
+1) When you’re looking to make your application to Frontline, be thorough with your research and ensure this is the right job and career for you.
+Once you understand what it is you’ll be doing on a daily basis and what Frontline are looking for, you’ll be able to tailor your application appropriately.

-- Don’t just tell us what a social worker is and what Frontline does – we already know.
-Tell us something interesting, tell us what’s driving you to really want to do this, and show that you really connect with the opportunity.
+3) Don’t just tell us what a social worker is and what Frontline does – we already know.
+Tell us something interesting; tell us what’s driving you to really want to do this and show that you really connect with the opportunity.

-- Prepare for the online test.
-Practice it online and take it in an appropriate environment – somewhere with a reliable computer/internet connection and somewhere you’ve got space to think.
+4) Prepare for the online test.
+Practise it online and take it in an appropriate environment – somewhere with a reliable computer/internet connection and somewhere you’ve got space to think.

-- We understand the video interview can feel a bit unnatural, despite this do try not to be rigid or scripted.
-Be yourself, smile, and act like it’s a normal interview.
+4) We understand the video interview can feel a bit unnatural, but do try not to be rigid or scripted.
+Be yourself, smile and act like it’s a normal interview.
 If you feel yourself rushing, take a deep breath and make yourself comfortable between questions.
 It’s a real opportunity to show us your personality as well as your passion for the programme.
 Knowing where the camera is and doing some practice beforehand will ensure a more natural delivery.

-- Make sure you read up on the Frontline Competencies.
-It’s really important to be able to demonstrate the right competencies in the competency based questions at the beginning of your application and in the assessment centre, so check them out here.
+6) Make sure you read up on the Frontline competencies.
+It’s really important to be able to demonstrate the right competencies in the competency-based questions at the beginning of your application and at the assessment centre, so check them out here.

-- Take each stage of the application process as you go.
-If you make it to the Assessment Centre, we will be delighted to meet you.
+7) Take each stage of the application process as you go.
+If you make it to the assessment centre, we will be delighted to meet you.
 Make sure you have a good night’s sleep before and be prepared to adapt to whatever we give you on the day!